sw-code/sw-code.github.io/_posts/2023-06-22-authz-basics.md

 Casbin's primary strength lies in its policy language, which enables administrators to define complex access control rules.
 It does this through a highly customizable and flexible policy model structure, which is capable of supporting a combination of ACL, RBAC, and ABAC models, among others.
 This makes it possible to have a nuanced and fine-grained authorization model that caters to the unique requirements of your system.

 Other technologies worth mentioning are [Ory Keto](https://www.ory.sh/keto/), which is inspired by [Google's Zanzibar paper](https://research.google/pubs/pub48190/) and provides a globally consistent and scalable permission system, and [Open Policy Agent (OPA)](https://www.openpolicyagent.org/), which is a general-purpose policy engine that allows for context-aware policy enforcement across the stack.

+# Conclusion

+Authorization is a crucial aspect of any system's security strategy.
+The models and mechanisms used to implement it can greatly affect the system's overall security, performance, and flexibility.
+In the early stages of a project, simple roles and permissions may suffice.
+However, as the system grows in complexity, a more refined approach becomes necessary.

+Through this chapter, we hope to have shed light on some of the fundamental concepts and models in the realm of authorization.
+From basic models like ACL, RBAC, and ABAC to more advanced, flexible frameworks such as Casbin, Ory Keto, and OPA, we've delved into how they operate and their relative strengths and weaknesses.

+Our exploration of authorization is far from over.
+In subsequent chapters, we'll take a closer look at modern, scalable authorization architectures, with a special focus on our experiences and lessons learned.
+Stay tuned!